sanjar-notes/frontend/home/3. Resources/3_JavaScript_Understanding_the_weird_parts/2_Execution_Contexts_and_Lexical_Environments/1_First_3_big_word_alerts.md

 3. Lexical  Environments

 What are these things, let's see:
-1. Syntax Parser - a program that reads source code and checks if the syntax of it is correct.
-It may do extra stuff too, as specified by the syntax parser's creators.
+1. Syntax Parser - a program that reads source code and checks syntax.
+It may do extra stuff too, if specified by the syntax parser's creators.
 2. Lexical Environment - the tree structure of scopes.
 3. Execution Context - the current stack frame.